fluent/fluentd-docs-gitbook/installation/install-by-dmg.md

-# Install by .dmg Package \(MacOS X\)
+# Install by .dmg Package \(macOS\)

-This article explains how to install `td-agent`, the stable Fluentd distribution package maintained by [Treasure Data, Inc](https://www.treasuredata.com/), on MacOS X.
+This article explains how to install `td-agent`, the stable Fluentd distribution package maintained by [Treasure Data, Inc](https://www.treasuredata.com/), on macOS.

 ## What is `td-agent`?